 The museum also serves as the honorary resting place for LST 344. the USS Blanco County, one of the unheralded Assault ships that played a vital role in the landings in Sicily, Italy and at Omaha Beach on D-Day.
 Blanco was honored to receive several original components from the ship which are on display along with images and the service record of this storied combat ship.

-The First Phase of the Museum is scheduled to be open to the Blanco public in mid-late November, 2013.
+The First Phase of the Museum is scheduled to be open to the Blanco public in December 2013.

 The European Theater of Operations (ETO) wing provides a comprehensive display of weapons, uniforms, equipment and related items from the ETO.
 Against a background of art and original images, the campaigns and battles of the war are presented in a series of exhibits that follow the American involvement from the Battle of the Atlantic until the final defeat of Germany.